Azure/azure-kusto-microhack/README.md

 [where operator in Kusto query language - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)

 #### Task 4: Sorting the results
-Write a query to get the 5 records which have the highest temperature, from the last 3 days.
+Write a query to get the 5 records which have the highest temperature, from the past 3 days.
 Write another query get the 5 records which have the lowest temperature, from the last 20 minutes.

 [sort operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sortoperator)

 #### Task 5: Reorder, rename, add columns
 Write a query to convert Fahrenheit temperatures to Celsius temperatures.
-For readability, show them as the 2 left-most columns.
+For readability, show the Fahrenheit temperature and the Celsius temperaturesa as the 2 left-most columns.
 You can use the following formula:
-C = (F – 32) * 5/9 <br>
+C = (F – 32) * (5.0/9.0) <br>
 Take 5 random records from the past week.
-Hint 1: 'project' operator provides lot more features
+Hint 1: 'project' operator provides lot more features Hint 2: We used 5.0 and 9.0, rather than 5 and 9 to ensure these numbers were to the 'real' data type (double-precision floating-point format), rather than 'long' (a signed integer, Int64)
 [https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/extendoperator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/extendoperator)

 #### Task 6: Total number of records